imchillin/Anamnesis/README.md

 # Concept Matrix 3
 ![CM3](ConceptMatrix3/Assets/Concept%20Matrix.png "CM3")

 Concept Matrix is a standalone tool that is used to modify certain client side only values and allow them a greater degree of flexibility for making creative and interesting screenshots.
 In short, this tool allows its users to temporarily change their race, gender, looks, equipment, etc in game without actually making any changes visible to other players.
-It also allows to use all of the emotes in game, and you can even pose as monsters, other NPCs, etc. With the latest addition, Posing Matrix, you can even tweak existing emotes or create your own poses.
-As such this tool can be looked at as a valuable resource for both the beginner and advanced screenshot lovers.
+This tool also allows users to create their own poses.

 ## Getting Started

 These instructions will get a copy of the project up and running on your local machine.

 ### Prerequisites

-You need to have .NET framework installed on your computer, version 4.6.2 or higher.
-You can download it [here](https://dotnet.microsoft.com/download/dotnet-framework).
-You might also need to have `C++ Redistributable 2012-2019` installed to have Saintcoinach working properly, grab it from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

-### Installing

-The tool doesn’t really need much in a way of installation, all you need to do is to grab the newest release from [here](https://github.com/imchillin/CM3/releases/latest).
-Make sure to download `CMTool.zip` and not the `SourceCode.zip`, unless you know what you're doing.
-If you need further help with setup make sure to read the relevant wiki page [here](https://github.com/imchillin/CMTool/wiki/Set-Up-And-Troubleshooting).
+- .NET Core 3.1 installed on your computer.

 ### Usage

-Make sure to check out the included [wiki](https://github.com/imchillin/CM3/wiki) for guides and tutorials on how to use the CMTool.
+Make sure to check out the included [wiki](https://github.com/imchillin/CM3/wiki) for guides and tutorials.
 If you have any questions that weren’t answered there, join us on [Discord](https://discord.gg/EenZwsN) and ask for help there.

 ## Authors